kmckenna525/advent-of-code/2021/day15/README.md

 It's really hard to come up with an admissable heuristic

-Well apparently manhattan distance works fine. idk why I bothered with the other heuristic iterations ugh
+Well apparently manhattan distance works fine. idk why I bothered with the other heuristic iterations ugh It's probably because we need to consider the best case scenario and THEN leave it to be proven wrong to actually get the optimal path
+Otherwise the optimal path might look really bad

 General Time Estimate